De Museumfabriek

-De Museumfabriek (formerly Jannink Museum of Textiles and Social Life and TwentseWelle) is a museum in Enschede, Netherlands.
-The new museum is located partly in a renovated Jannink textile factory, in reference to Enschede's textile history, and partly in an adjourning new building designed by the Amsterdam-based firm SeARCH.
+De Museumfabriek (formerly Twentse Welle) is a merger of the former Jannink Museum of Textiles, the Museum of National History and the Van Deinse Institute on Social Life.
+The museum is located in Enschede, Netherlands.
+The new museum is located partly in a renovated Rozendaal textile factory, in reference to Enschede's textile history, and partly in an adjourning new building designed by the Amsterdam-based firm SeARCH.
 The project architect was Bjarne Mastenbroek.
 It is an Anchor point on the European Route of Industrial Heritage.

 History

-Munsterland, the area of land that straddles the German-Dutch border, was known for cotton.
-The soil was not fertile and from the 16th century additional income was gained from flax production to make linen, which was woven into a rough sail cloth.
-By the 19th century, Bocholt was producing fustian (tree silk), a compound cloth of linen warp and cotton weft.
-This was exported.
-The textile merchants then established cotton mills that exploited these skills and trade links.

-Egbert Jannink set up his factory on another site in 1810.
-It expanded and moved to this site in the Roombeek neighbourhood, next to the stream in 1900.
+The Museum of Textiles was originally located in the former textile factory of Jannink.
+Egbert Jannink set up this factory in 1810.
+The factory operated until 1967.
+It is a Rijksmonument (listed building).
+The building was refurbished from 1975.
+The Jannink museum moved onto the ground floor in 1980; other floors were converted into housing.
+In 2008 the museum closed its doors and the collection was incorporated into the new museum Twentse Welle in the Roombeek district.

+Suggestion to move the text below to a new Wikipedia page on the former Janninkfactory, as it has nothing to do with the current Museumfabriek:

 The fireproof mill was designed and built by Sidney Stott.
 There were 70 fireproof textile mills constructed in Twente between 1880 and 1914.
 Stott, the Oldham architect, not to be confused with his cousins Stott and Sons, was a millwright who cooperated with most advanced textile machine manufacturers: the mill was handed over complete with power source, line shafting and all the spinning machines needed to spin cotton.
 The building was modelled on similar double-mills in Lancashire.
 A central tower housed the engine and the water tank for the sprinklers; to either side were the three-storey mills with the large uninterrupted floors needed for mule spinning.
 The height of the chimney was determined by up-draught needed by the boilers.
-The factory operated until 1967.
-It is a Rijksmonument (listed building).
-The building was refurbished from 1975.
-The Jannink museum moved onto the ground floor in 1980; other floors were converted into housing.

 The 1900 build was laid out with 16 self-acting mules and 48 Asa Lees & Co ring frames giving a total of 30,000 spindles.
 There were 568 power looms.
 In 1908 Stott returned and added the water tower and the sprinkler system; outside England it was tradition to build the name of the mill into the chimney rather than the water tower.

-The Enschede fireworks disaster of 2000 devastated Roombeek.
-In its aftermath, three collections were combined in Roombeek.